ajorgensen89/project4/README.md

 1. [Codecadmey]().
 I ran through and completed this example of building the battleship game code on this website provided.
 It had useful prompts and helped improve my understanding to create the code for the website.<br>

-2. []() for validating input and providing an example python project through [Code Institute](https://codeinstitute.net/).<br>
+2. [Code Institute](https://codeinstitute.net/) for providing examples of [Django](https://www.djangoproject.com/) projects through [Code Institute](https://codeinstitute.net/) Coursework.
+This helped when creating my 'Forum' App.
+It also helped with the use of [Bootstrap CSS](https://getbootstrap.com/docs/4.1/layout/grid/) use. <br>

 3. [RtoDto.net.]().
 Better handling.

-4. [Stack Overflow]() restart game tips.
-Adapted to suit this website.
+4. [Youtuber](https://www.youtube.com/watch?v=2CXY_AKNdfk) for tips while using messages from [Django](https://www.djangoproject.com/).

-5. [Stack Overflow](https://stackoverflow.com/questions/12615154/how-to-get-the-currently-logged-in-users-user-id-in-django). for help with authenticating user using Django methods.<br>
+5. [Stack Overflow](https://stackoverflow.com/questions/12615154/how-to-get-the-currently-logged-in-users-user-id-in-django). for help with authenticating user using [Django](https://www.djangoproject.com/) methods.<br>

 [Back to the top](#battleship-game-created-for-python-project)